10 Things to Do in Boston in October

 Boston| ©Chris Rycroft

-During the month of October, temperatures drop noticeably in Boston, but still remain at levels that make outdoor activities possible.
-The average October temperature in Boston is around 15°C during the day and 13°C at night.
-Lows of 8 ºC can be recorded, so a coat is a must.
+During October, temperatures drop significantly in Boston, but they still remain at levels that make outdoor activities possible.
+The average temperature in Boston in October is around 15ºC during the day and 13ºC at night.
+Minimum temperatures of 8ºC can be recorded, so a coat is necessary.

-When you are organizing your trip remember to check the Boston weather forecast to be prepared.
+When planning your trip, remember to check the weather forecast in Boston so you can be prepared.

-What is the tourist flow in Boston during the month of October?
+How busy is Boston with tourists during the month of October?

 Tourists in Boston| ©Bart E